 I know very well that by a kind of innate obsession we cannot rid ourselves of the idea that we become most masters of ourselves by being as isolated as possible.
 But is not this the reverse of the truth?
 We must not forget that in each of us, by our very nature, everything is in an elemental state, including our freedom of action.
 We can only achieve a wider degree of freedom by joining and associating with others in an appropriate way.

-It turns out that Science of the Noosphere’s David Sloan Wilson recently collaborated with Jim Coan, one of the other participants in this conversation, on a study that looked at an aspect of that psychological perspective.
-Titled Groups as organisms: Implications for therapy and training, an excerpt from its abstract follows:
+It turns out that Science of the Noosphere’s David Sloan Wilson recently collaborated with Jim Coan, one of the participants in this conversation.
+Titled Groups as organisms: Implications for therapy and training, here is an excerpt from its abstract:

 The intellectual tradition of individualism treats the individual person as the fundamental unit of analysis and reduces all things social to the motives and actions of individuals…Multilevel selection theory offers an alternative to individualism in which individuals become part of something larger than themselves that qualifies as an organism in its own right.
 Seeing individuals as parts of social organisms provides a new perspective with numerous implications for improving wellbeing at all scales, from individuals to the planet.

 The other participant in this conversation is Garriy Shteynberg, who describes his academic focus thusly: “I seek to understand how and why humans socially share their worlds and minds with one another.”
 One of his papers is titled Agency and Identity in the Collective Self.
 Below is an excerpt from its abstract: